See why Your Data Matters

 - what NHS Digital collects - the types of information the NHS Digital collects and what it's used for

-- personal information choices - people's rights regarding care information
+- personal information choices - your rights regarding care information

 - information requests from organisations - how organisations can ask NHS Digital to collect or provide access to care information